 We expect students to dialogue through the complexity of their individual and social identities.
 We encourage students to engage in efforts to develop productive relationships in their living spaces.

 - Experience the role residential living plays in a liberal arts education.

 - Maintain personal accountability for their actions.

 - Navigate interpersonal relationships in a mature, responsible, and creative fashion.

-- Be an active part of the Skidmore community.
+- Participate actively in the Skidmore community.